wellwelwel/poku/README.md

 ## Why Poku?

-Runs test files in an individual process, shows progress and exits 🪄
+> **Poku** starts from the premise where tests come to help, not overcomplicate: runs test files in an individual process per file, shows progress and exits 🧙🏻

-- **Poku** is designed to be highly intuitive
 - Supports **ESM** and **CJS**
+- Designed to be highly intuitive
 - No need to compile **TypeScript**
 - Compatible with **Coverage** tools
 - Allows both **in-code** and **CLI** usage